 Groundfloor reviews and complaints

 Groundfloor investor feedback is mixed.
-While its an accredited business with the Better Business Bureau (BBB) and receives an A rating, it averages 2 out of 5 stars from its eight BBB customer reviews.
+While its an accredited business with the Better Business Bureau (BBB) and receives an A rating, it averages 2 out of 5 stars from its eight BBB customer reviews, as of October 2020.

 There’s not much Reddit chatter about the investing platform, but from the small handful of comments available, investors say they’re happy with returns but that loan defaults are common.
 While investors typically still get a return on a foreclosed property, the process can tie up funds for years.

 Reach out to Groundfloor’s investor services team by:

 Phone.
 Call 404-850-9223 weekdays from 9 a.m. to 5 p.m.
 ET.